2026 Legislative Priorities

 Thank you, sponsors: Senators Cleveland, Muzzall, Riccelli, Bateman, Frame, Hasegawa, Krishnadasan, Nobles, Valdez, Wilson, C.

-Status: Senate Health & Long-Term Care.
+Status: No action was taken on this legislation prior to a key cut-off so it’s “dead.”
 This legislation requires health plans to provide coverage for the diagnosis and treatment of the chronic disease of obesity.
-While this legislation received a hearing in 2025, it did not progress due to cost concerns raised by OIC and HCA.
+While this legislation received a hearing, it did not progress due to cost concerns raised by OIC and HCA.

 Testimony: Submitted 1/31/25